marc2332/bliss/doc/docs/shell_dialogs.md

 The first argument of the `BlissDialog` object is a 2d list of user dialogs.
 The first dimension represent the vertical layout and the second dimension the horizontal layout.
 The space between the widgets can be specified with the `padding` argument.
-After pressing the `ok` button, the list of widget values are returned as a flatten list, from top left widget to bottom right widget.
+After pressing the `ok` button, a dictionary with widget values is returned.
+The dictionary is indexed by the dialog name (if not None) else by the dialog object itself.
 If pressing the `cancel` button, it returns `False`.

 ```python